-Have you resolved to be more active in 2018?
+Have you made a resolution to be more active?
 If this is your year to shape up, set yourself up for success by eliminating your excuses.
 Is a gym membership beyond your budget?
 Are you short on time need and to fit your workouts in while your little ones are sleeping?
 Working out at home is the ideal scenario for many of us: it's inexpensive, you don't need to factor in time to travel to the gym, and you won't have the added cost of childcare.

 We asked trainer Martin Street, owner of MatrixFitness in Toronto, how to create a fitness plan at home.

 “Start with the basics and build from there,” he says.
 If you invest in a few pieces of basic equipment and have a space about 7 feet by 7 feet, you can create a home fitness routine that works your entire body.
 Aim to work out at home three days a week for about 20 minutes, and take a brisk walk on three other days.

 Street suggests picking up some or all of the basic equipment below to get started.
 You might even find some hiding in the back of your closet or collecting dust in the basement.
 Take inventory of what you've already got to work, then add everything you plan to buy to your Flipp app shopping list to find the best deals in your area.